syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 📕 Summary
 ==============

-In this section you added a more realistic use case for your controller by asking it to deploy a website for you.
+In this challenge you added a more realistic use case for your controller by asking it to deploy a website for you.

 But this quickly resulted in more work to be done to handle when a deployment already exists.
 Don't worry, that is coming up next!